Get E-Book

 socket.on('close', onClosed);

-Those handlers observe different edges.
-If a bug report says "the socket ended," ask which event fired.
-The answer changes the root cause.
+Those handlers observe separate states.
+If a bug report says "the socket ended", ask which event fired.
+The answer changes what you should inspect next.

 destroy() Tears Down Local State